jonathanazulay/react-meteor-subscribe/README.md

 #### Disclaimer

 This project is still work in progress but should work in most circumstances.
 Please open issues with any bugs you encounter!
+The API will probably change!